gada1982/CarND-Vehicle-Detection/README.md

 Out of all this function a single pipeline was generated, which takes a single image and produces an images with drawn combined boxes around each detected car.

+The code for this functionality can be found in **CODE CELL 19** of the Jupyter notebook P5.jpynb.
+Function `generate_processed_image`.

 This looks like the following example:
 The following image show the combined boxes for the detections on the image above:
 ![combined_box](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/combined_box.jpg)